 The care team also handles both surgical and non-surgical procedures.
 Whether a patient has mild joint discomfort or a full fracture in their foot, podiatrists are trained to treat a variety of conditions.
 The list includes foot fractures, bunions, hammertoes, osteoarthritis, ganglion cysts, ingrown nails, tendon ruptures, nerve entrapments, chronic foot pain, ankle fractures, instability, bone spurs and tarsal tunnel.

 “We typically are able to get 95 percent of patients better without surgery,” Dr. Carelock said.
 The foot specialists can also take x-rays, customize orthotics and brace or cast patients in house.
 For urgent issues and acute pain, patients can schedule same day appointments, but Dr. Carelock says they always appreciate a call in advance.

 How can people stay on their feet?

-Podiatrists Carelock and Cook are happy to serve patients in the Four Corners region, including the Ute Mountain and Navajo
+Podiatrist Dr. Carelock is happy to serve patients in the Four Corners region, including the Ute Mountain and Navajo

 reservations.
 For happier, healthier feet or better shoe recommendations call to schedule an appointment at (970) 565-8336.